DoSomething/contentful-prototype/docs/api-reference/overview.md

 ---
-description: The _api reference_ section provides documentation on the available Phoenix API endpoints.
+description: This section provides documentation on the available Phoenix API endpoints.
 ---

 # Overview